pszklarska/beacon_broadcast/README.md

 There are still few things left to implement:
 - [X] Adding option for checking for Android device support programmatically
 - [ ] Adding option to set layout and manufacturer for Android implementation
-- [ ] Handle turning on BLE and granting location permission on Android
+- [ ] Handle turning on BLE before transmitting